missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 {% endhighlight %}

 Aside from behaving like malware, this corrupts the JSON answers from the various scripts deployed by Missive, and so is probably unusable.
+I contacted their support channel, and they said this is "caused by our anti bot / spam protection that is mandatory on free hosting".
+They say their premium offering does not do this.

 I couldn't get any further than the Script Location tab with this host, which is where the first host test script is deployed.